NakulLimbani/Kathanam_Bridging_Communication_for_the_Deaf_and_Mute/README.md

 ***Introduction***

 Kathanam provides an intuitive learning platform for those wanting to master sign language.
 Through interactive courses, real-time translation tools, and engaging features, users can learn at their own pace and customize their learning journey.
-Whether you're a beginner or looking to enhance your skills, Kathanam has the right tools for you.
+Whether you're a beginner or looking to enhance your skills, Kathanam has the right tools for you

 ***Features***